wsdonnelly/ant_cop/README.md

 ## notes:
 This was written "rush style" so there are most likely many bugs, and the code is a bit of a mess.
 Please let me know if you find something or feel free to send me a pull request

+_ant_cop does not check for map composition errors and assumes this is handled by lem-in._